Shnaim Ohazin

 Shnaim Ohazin (שניים אוחזין, lit.
-Two people holding), was a television show broadcast on the Israeli Educational Television during the 1980s that dealt with teaching basic concepts of the Talmud and Jewish heritage.
+Two people holding), is a television show broadcast on the Israeli Educational Television during the 1980s that dealt with teaching basic concepts of the Talmud and Jewish heritage.
 The concept of the show was Mr. Bar and Mr. Orian meet to study Gemara (Talmud) together.
 The show was incorporated in the past as part of the 7th-grade curriculum in secondary yeshivas, or 9th-grade curriculum in secular Hebrew-speaking schools, and a study booklet was added in 1989, written and edited by Benjamin Domovitz.